Charlie Bunger, 77, legendary Long Island surfboard maker

 After Charlie Bunger made his first surfboard over half a century ago, he slapped his name on it.
 Unbeknownst to anyone at the time, that last-minute addition would become the stuff of surfing lore and would vault Bunger into legendary status.

-Bunger, a West Gilgo resident who owned and operated Bunger Surf Shop in Babylon for 56 years and licensed his name to another store in Sayville, died of lymphoma Monday at Good Samaritan Hospital in West Islip.
+Bunger, a West Gilgo resident who owned and operated Bunger Surf Shop in Babylon for 56 years, died Monday of lymphoma at Good Samaritan Hospital in West Islip.
 He was 77.

 “It was his life,” Bunger’s son, Charlie Jr., 47 of Babylon Village, said of his father’s commitment to surfboard building.
 “That’s his legacy.
 His life was dedicated to his family and his business.
 That’s all he had and all he wanted.”